 I am a doctoral candidate at the University of New Mexico whose interests lie at the intersection of macroecology and macroevolution.
 My work focuses on understanding ecological patterns over space and time as a function of physiology and simple theory.
 To this end, I have focused on the role of energy as a means of linking ecological scales.
 I've worked in both plant and animal systems, finding them equally fascinating.
 Some of the questions that motivate me include: What are the energetics of extinct taxa, such as dinosaurs?
-How do differences in metabolic power affect competition and biogeography?
-How do trees of different stature compete for light and carbon?
-How does body size and metabolism affect community abundance?
-My study subjects range from trees to dinosaurs and everything in between.
+How do differences in metabolic rates affect foraging, competition, and biogeography?
+Can we understand how trees compete for light and energy as a function of body size and shade tolerance?

 You can learn more about my research on dinosaur metabolism here: